chrischang314/coms4156/README.md

     - `GET /client/{id}`: Get a specific client by ID.
     - `GET /clients`: Get a list of all clients.
+    - `GET /client/{id}/allProviders`: Get all providers in a given client ID
     - `POST /clients`: Add a new client.
     - `DELETE /client/{id}`: Delete a client by ID.
     - `POST /client/{id}/consumer`: Add a consumer to a client.